 Aqua Connect continues to work internally and with our partners to support as many AD configurations with Mac OS as possible.
 While we don’t support every configuration just yet, there are a few that have been thoroughly tested that we support.
 At this time, here are the AD configurations that Aqua Connect currently supports with our products:

 * Please keep in mind that if AD is not bound correctly to the Mac server or does not consistently operate correctly with the Mac server, then Aqua Connect users will not be able to connect or consistently connect regardless of any method they try.
-The easiest way to make sure that AD is bound correctly and operating correctly is to login into the console of the server directly then with fast user switching switch directly to the AD user account without going through the Apple Login Window.
+The easiest way to test that AD is bound correctly and operating correctly is to login into the console of the server directly then with fast user switching switch directly to the AD user account without going through the Apple Login Window.
 This will put a strain on the AD client similar to having a 2nd user login at the same time to the server.
 If the user can not log in at the console, then they will not be able to log in through the server or the client.
 If the user can not be switched to through the described method then most of the time the user will not be able to log in through the server.

 Another solution is to use Apple’s Enterprise Connect, an Active Directory professional services solution directly from Apple.
 If you are currently using Apple’s Enterprise Connect successfully in your environment, Aqua Connect users should be able to login without issue, however it should be noted this is not tested in every possible combination at this time.